department-of-veterans-affairs/vets-website/content/pages/health-care/eligibility.md

 <h5>Priority Group 8</h5>

-**You may be assigned to Priority Group 8 if both of these are true for you:**
+We may assign you to Priority Group 8 if both of the factors listed below are true for you.

+**Both of these must be true:**
 - Your gross household income is above VA and geographically-adjusted income limits for where you live, **and**
 - You agree to pay copays